SMSAlert/API-Integration-Sample-Code-NODE-JS/README.md

 * route : If your operator supports multiple routes then give one route name.
 Eg: route=1 for promotional, route=4 for transactional SMS.

-* dialcode : 0 for international, 91 for India, 1 for USA
+* dialcode : 91 for India

 * date & time : when you want to schedule the SMS to be sent.
 Time format will be yyyy-MM-dd & HH:mm:ss